liferay/liferay-docs/devGuide/en/chapters/07-liferay-ide.markdown

 The next set of instructions describe how to install Liferay IDE without typing the URL of an update site:

-1. Instead of typing in a URL, you can download the the archived update site from this link. [liferay-ide-eclipse-updatesite-1.4.0.zip](http://sourceforge.net/projects/lportal/files/Liferay%20IDE/1.4.0/liferay-ide-eclipse-updatesite-1.4.0.zip/download)
+1. Instead of typing in a URL, you can download the lastest version from the releases page.
+[Eclipse Update Site]( http://www.liferay.com/downloads/liferay-projects/liferay-ide)

 2. In Add Site dialog, click the *Archive* button and browse to the location of the downloaded zip file.